Netz00/Netz00/README.md

 ### Hi there 👋

 - 🔭 I'm a Computer Science graduate of [FESB](https://www.fesb.unist.hr/) 🇭🇷.
-- 🌱 I'm also a passionate web developer interested in software architecture, security, and big data.
+- 🌱 I'm also a passionate web developer interested in software architecture, security, and data.
+- Occasional brain dumps and essays at dev.to/rooted

 ---